 You get a little extra time here with pencils which is lovely.
 My favorite sharpener is this one because it sanitizes your pencils when you use it.

-I'm sticking with natural products for this one and generally speaking you've got about a year which is why I'm a big advocate of using what you buy which sounds silly but think about it - how often do you buy something you love and then save it for special moments when you feel like you've earned using it.
+We're talking water-based items here and generally speaking you've got about a year.
+This is why I'm a big advocate of using what you buy which sounds silly but think about it - how often do you buy something you love and then save it for special moments when you feel like you've earned using it.
 Often times it expires in the meantime and you could have used it up!
 Use it up :)!

-This is your exception in skincare land - you get to hang on to your Argan, Tamanu, Jojoba Oils, etc longer than the rest of your skincare - they have a longer shelf life because they don't have water which would cause them to break down.
+This is your exception in skincare land and is anything that doesn't have a water-based ingredient in it (could be a distillate, aloe vera juice, etc).
+You get to hang on to your Argan, Tamanu, Jojoba Oils, etc. longer than the rest of your skincare - they have a longer shelf life because they don't have water which would cause them to rot.
+I know.
+It's not a nice word.
+That said, heat can still effect these and speed up expiration so keep that in mind in your bathroom.

-Last but not least is makeup sponges - if you're getting single use sponges I'd throw them out weekly at best, if you're doing a Beauty Blender or the like it's three months.
+Last but not least is makeup sponges - if you're getting single use sponges I'd throw them out weekly at best, if you're doing a Beauty Blender or the like it's three months and you're washing weekly.

 Hope that helps!